-Sometimes we forget to clean and properly store our gardening tools after a long season of garden work and chores.
+Sometimes we forget how to properly clean and store our rusty garden tools after a long season of garden work and chores.
 As a result, they get all rusted up and can’t be used as easily as they should.
 The blades don’t perform well, making it more difficult (and a bit hazardous).
+The one tool I always seemed to be replacing was my garden trowel because I’m using it all the time and often leave it outside.

-Are you in the same situation, and your rusty gardening tools stop you from grooming your garden?
+Are you in the same situation, and do your rusty garden tools hinder your efforts in your garden?
 If yes, then you have landed at the right place.
 In today’s article, I will give you a quick guide on how to clean rusty garden tools.

 No matter what, rusty garden tools can be an unpleasant sight to have.
 No, you don’t have to get rid of them!
 Now you can clean them at home and have them back as brand new.
 First, we need to know what rust is.